ACM Transactions on Information Systems

 ACM Transactions on Information Systems (ACM TOIS) is a quarterly peer-reviewed scientific journal covering research on computer systems and their underlying technology.
 It was established in 1983 and is published by the Association for Computing Machinery.
-The editor-in-chief is Maarten de Rijke (University of Amsterdam).
 The editor-in-chief is Min Zhang (Tsinghua University).

 The journal is abstracted and indexed in the Science Citation Index Expanded and Current Contents/Engineering, Computing & Technology.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.797.